GENERAL SCHOLARSHIP INFORMATION

 Two $3,000 Academic Scholarships to be awarded in Spring and Fall Semesters

 One of the primary goals of CFMA is education.
 Qualified employees are needed in the field of construction accounting and finance.
-This need will largely be filled by students graduating from one of our area schools.
+This need will largely be filled by students graduating from one of our area colleges.
 The Dallas/Fort Worth Chapter of the Construction Financial Management Association (CFMA) has established a Scholarship program to award Scholarships to qualified candidates.
 These scholarships are an investment in the field of construction, and in the Dallas/Fort Worth area.
 They provide promising construction professionals with financial assistance while completing their studies.

 Return your completed application form, letter of recommendation, essay and college transcript by the dates listed above to the Scholarship Committee at: